cis-famu/oer-assignment-oer-team-1/Chapter-4.md

     else if (userinput < "1945"){
       cout << "Too far!" << endl;
     }
-    else {
+     //this else statement shows what happens in all scenarios not listed above else {
       cout << "This isnt even an integer bro?" << endl;

       }

     }

     cout << points << " points";